malev/pill/README.md

 ## Recommendations

-After you create your new environment you should install `python` and you might need to run `rehash`:
+After you create your new environment you should install `python`.

 ```
 $ pill init
 $ source pill in
-$ rehash
 $ conda install -y python=3.4
 ```